astropy/astropy/docs/cosmology/index.rst

 .. note::

-  Unlike the Planck 2015 paper, the Planck 2018 paper included massive neutrinos in ``Om0`` but Planck18 here included them in ``m_nu`` instead for consistency.
-Hence, the ``Om0`` value in Planck18 differs slightly from the Planck 2018 paper.
+  Unlike the Planck 2015 paper, the Planck 2018 paper includes massive neutrinos in ``Om0`` but the Planck18 object includes them in ``m_nu`` instead for consistency.
+Hence, the ``Om0`` value in Planck18 differs slightly from the Planck 2018 paper but represents the same cosmological model.

 Currently, all are instances of `~astropy.cosmology.FlatLambdaCDM`.
 More details about exactly where each set of parameters comes from